 Key risk factors

 ICT Group assesses all relevant risks according to the likelihood that they will occur and the impact they could have if they materialise, and ICT then assigns a weighting to those risks on that basis.
 The key risks we have identified are outlined below.
 For each risk, we indicate how these risks are mitigated, and specify our risk appetite for each risk.
 The order in which the risks are presented does not reflect their importance, probability or materiality.
 The actual occurrence of any of the following risks could have a material adverse effect on the company’s business, prospects, operations, financial condition or results.
 All of these risks are contingencies, which may or may not occur.

-Risks related to newly acquired companies: As from 2014 onwards, ICT Group combined its strong organic development with growth through acquisitions.
-Also the coming years, the full focus remains on the further execution of the strategy, aimed at organic growth combined with acquisitions.
-This strategy does bring with it the risk of poor integration of acquisitions.
-In the event that ICT acquires companies, its ultimate objective is to adequately integrate these companies into the ICT organisation.
+ICT’s growth strategy is based on both organic growth and growth through acquisitions.
+This strategy does entail the risk of poor integration of acquisitions.
+In the event that ICT acquires companies, its ultimate objective is to adequately integrate these companies into the ICT Group.
 When acquiring a company, there is a risk of an undesired outflow of staff and drop off of operational performance.
 In addition, market circumstances and forecasts may sometimes necessitate the impairment of goodwill on acquisitions.
 However, ICT is building a track record in the successful integration of newly-acquired companies.
 This was demonstrated particularly well in 2017, with the smooth integration of one of ICT’s largest acquisitions, Nozhup.

-Labour market scarcity: a number of competencies are scarce.
 The ability to attract and retain the right people is a key driver of growth.
 And this is becoming more crucial as talent is increasingly scarce.
 ICT strives to be an attractive employer that invests in its people and encourages entrepreneurship.
 ICT continuously develops and implements initiatives to reinforce this.
 “Bring out the best in yourself” is how ICT approaches its HR development strategy.
 Important elements in this approach are employee empowerment and entrepreneurship.
 ICT’s approach to being the employer of choice is further elaborated on in the section ICT – an ambitious employer.

 Principal risk areas